bluekitchen/btstack/chipset/README.md

 Embedded Linux systems can also use Realtek's `rtk_attach` tool to upload firmware before BTstack starts.
 In that setup, BTstack can then use the Controller after the operating system side has completed the Realtek initialization without specific support for Realtek chipsets.

 ### SoCs
 BTstack can run on the RTL8763E itself.
 This requires the official RTL87X3E_MCU_SDK and a custom port.
-Pleae get in touch with us for commercial projects.
+Please get in touch with us for commercial projects.

 ## Renesas Electronics

 Please see Dialog Semiconductor for DA14xxx Bluetooth SoCs above.

-Renesas currently has 3 LE-only SoCs: the older 16-bit RL78 and the newer RX23W and the RA4W1.
+Renesas currently has three LE-only SoCs: the older 16-bit RL78 and the newer RX23W and RA4W1.
 For the newer SoCs, Renesas provides a pre-compiled HCI firmware as well as an HCI project for their e2 Studio IDE.
 The HCI firmware needs to be programmed into the SoC Flash.

-Both newer SoC provide the newer Bluetooth 5.0 features like DLE, 2M-PHY, Long Range, and Multiple Roles.
+Both newer SoCs provide Bluetooth 5.0 features such as DLE, 2M PHY, Long Range, and multiple roles.

 To install the HCI Firmware on the [Target Board for RX23W](https://www.renesas.com/us/en/products/software-tools/boards-and-kits/eval-kits/rx-family-target-board.html):

   * Download [Bluetooth Test Tool Suite](https://www.renesas.com/eu/en/software/D6004348.html)
   * Install [Renesas Flash Programmer](https://www.renesas.com/tw/en/products/software-tools/tools/programmer/renesas-flash-programmer-programming-gui.html)
-  * Follow instruction in [Target Board for RX23W Quick Start Guide](https://www.renesas.com/us/en/doc/products/mpumcu/apn/rx/013/r20qs0014ej0100-23wtbqsg.pdf) to flash `rx23w_uart_hci_sci8_br2000k_v1.00.mot`
+  * Follow the instructions in the [Target Board for RX23W Quick Start Guide](https://www.renesas.com/us/en/doc/products/mpumcu/apn/rx/013/r20qs0014ej0100-23wtbqsg.pdf) to flash `rx23w_uart_hci_sci8_br2000k_v1.00.mot`

-**BD Addr** fixed to 74:90:50:FF:FF:FF.
-A Windows tool in the BTTS suite allows to set a public Bluetooth Address.
+**BD Addr** is fixed to 74:90:50:FF:FF:FF.
+A Windows tool in the BTTS suite allows a public Bluetooth address to be set.

-**Baud rate**: The baud rate is fixed at 115200 resp.
-2000000 with the provided firmware images.
-With 2 mbps, there's no need to update the baudrate at run-time.
+**Baud rate**: The baud rate is fixed at 115200 and 2000000, respectively, with the provided firmware images.
+At 2 Mbps, there is no need to update the baud rate at run time.

 **BTstack integration**: No special support needed.